RedFantom/python-rgbkeyboards/BACKENDS.md

         All keys not in the dictionary should remain the color they had been set to previously (unless the keyboard changes modes).
         """

+    @staticmethod
+    def is_product_supported(iProduct):
+        """
+        Determine whether a product is supported by this back-end
+        :param iProduct: USB descriptor iProduct string
+        """
 ```

 ## Custom back-ends